Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Willmot has an income level lower than average nationally, according to the latest data from the Australian Taxation Office (ATO), aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Willmot is $35,024, with an average income of $38,346.
-In comparison, Greater Sydney's figures are $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Willmot would be approximately $38,127 (median) and $41,743 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Willmot all fall between the 2nd and 4th percentiles nationally.
-The earnings profile shows that the predominant cohort in Willmot spans 28.9% of locals (735 people) with incomes in the $400 - $799 category, differing from patterns across the surrounding region where the $1,500 - $2,999 category dominates with 30.9%.
+The suburb of Willmot has a lower median income among taxpayers compared to national figures, according to AreaSearch's aggregation of ATO data for the financial year ended 30 June 2023.
+The median income in Willmot is $35,024, while the average income stands at $38,346.
+In comparison, Greater Sydney's median and average incomes are $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 10.32% from financial year 2023 to March 2026, estimated current figures for Willmot are approximately $38,638 (median) and $42,303 (average).
+Data from the Census conducted in August 2021 shows that household, family, and personal incomes in Willmot all fall within the 2nd to 4th percentiles nationally.
+The earnings profile indicates that 28.9% of locals (745 people) predominantly earn between $400 - $799 per week, unlike surrounding regions where the $1,500 - $2,999 category is predominant at 30.9%.
 Housing affordability pressures are severe in Willmot, with only 76.0% of income remaining after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income